 1. Register your account

-Before uploading any images, it is important to read the Contributor Success Guide.
+Before uploading any images, it is important to read the guidelines and recommendations by the agency.
 This is a helpful basic introduction to stock photography.
-You can skip the parts about video and illustrations, if you only plan to submit photos.

 Don’t be discouraged if you are rejected.
-Some of the most successful contributors also needed a couple of attempts.
-It is important to keep in mind that you are not being judged on being a good photographer, but rather judged if you have understood the basic requirements of the Contributor Success Guide.
+Some of the most successful stock photographers also got their photos rejected in the beginning.
+It is important to keep in mind that you are not being judged on being a good photographer, but rather judged if you have understood the the industry requirements.